AlexanderMacL/OSCILOS_brass_paper/paper.md

 # Summary

- The sound, or timbre, of musical instruments is controlled by the balance and tuning of their modal frequencies, or harmonics.
+ The sound, or timbre, of musical instruments is determined by the distribution of their modal frequencies, or harmonics.
 In brass instruments like the trumpet, french horn and trombone, the geometry of the internal bore is the principal factor determining the modal frequencies.
 Harmonic analysis of brass instruments is necessary to assist bore shape optimisation by instrument makers, and to enable research into lip dynamics, the origins of 'brassiness', and other prevailing questions in brass wind acoustics.
+OSCILOS_brass provides an easy-to-use platform for determining the resonant modes of a given instrument geometry, be it trombone or drainpipe.

 # Statement of need

-OSCILOS_brass provides an easy-to-use platform for determining the resonant modes of a given instrument geometry, be it drainpipe or tuba.
+OSCILOS_brass is intended as a tool to assist brass wind acoustics research, allowing the effects of nuances in instrument geometry on sound and playability to be explored.
 OSCILOS_brass is based on OSCILOS_long [@Li2017], the open-source combustion instability low-order simulator (longditudinal), an open source code for simulating combustion instability.
 It is written in MATLAB, is highly modular, and is straightforward to run and edit.
 It represents an instrument bore as a sequence of connected cylindrical finite elements, using a 1-D plane wave approximation.
 A variety of inlet and exit acoustic boundary conditions are available, including open, closed, Levine-Schwinger and user-defined boundary conditions.
 The mean flow is calculated assuming 1-D flow conditions, with changes only across element interfaces.
 The current release is for longitudinal modes only.

 A typical tenor trombone geometry is shown in \autoref{fig:geom}.